 Reasons for suspicion:

-Current status of business relations hip:
+reasons for suspicion.

-Signed
+Current status of business relationship:

 When submitting this report, please provide a covering letter which includes contact information and append any additional material that you may consider relevant and which may be of assistance to the recipient, i.e. bank statements, vouchers, international transfers, inter-account transfers, telegraphic transfers, details of associated accounts and products, etc.